Dopamine (Mila J album): Critical reception

 Dopamine was met with generally positive reviews from music critics.
-At Album of the Year, a website that aggregate reviews of music albums, which assigns normalized scores based on user ratings, the album received an average score of 60, based on 8 ratings.
+At Album of the Year, a website that aggregate reviews of music albums, which assigns normalized scores based on user ratings, the album received an average score of 63, based on 9 ratings.
 Adelle Platon of Billboard highlighted multiple songs from the album, such as "I Do Love You", "Fuckboy", and "Body".
 Kevin Goddard of HotNewHipHop said, "Laced with 13 tracks in total, the follow-up to last year’s 213 EP features explicit slow jams and groovy bops.
 The album also features a lone appearance from multi-talented LA artist I Rich, who appears on the track I Do Love You."
-Rap-Up.com added to their blog, "Mila J is giving fans a Dopamine rush with the release of her latest project."
+Rap-Up added to their blog, "Mila J is giving fans a Dopamine rush with the release of her latest project."
 Elle Breezy of Singersroom said that Dopamine features "slow jams and bangers in the style of her carefree brand of female empowerment."